JiveOff/roPresence/README.md

 ## NEW!

+An installation video for Windows is out: https://www.youtube.com/watch?v=DrBC7BdlyO4

 You can now use roPresence without installing anything, just download the binary file in the release section!
 Everything under the prerequisites category is here if you want to use the source code instead of the binaries.